nestibry/umnbc-mod09-professional-readme-generator/assets/output/generated-readme.md

 ## License

- The content of this application is licensed under the [The Unlicense](https://choosealicense.com/licenses/unlicense/)
+- The content of this application is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)